Shubham-100/Weather-App-made-using-ReactJs/README.md

 Simple Weather application made in ReactJs library.
-User can enter a city or place inside the input box and they are shown the current weather of that location.
+User can enter a city or place inside the input box and user are shown the current weather of that location.

 Visit https://nervous-johnson-2f00a9.netlify.app/ to checkout the app